-The Greater Sydney Commission is undertaking a review of the Industrial and Urban Services Lands Retain and Manage policy under the Greater Sydney Region Plan.
-The policy applies to 159 industrial areas in Greater Sydney to safeguard them from competing land use pressures.
+Since mid-2021, the Greater Sydney Commission has been leading a multi-agency review of the Industrial and Urban Services Lands Retain and Manage policy (the Policy) under the Greater Sydney Region Plan.
+The Policy applies to 159 industrial areas in Greater Sydney.

-This review responds to Recommendation 7.5 of the NSW Productivity Commission's 2021 White Paper:
+The review of the Policy (the Review) responds to Recommendation 7.5 of the NSW Productivity Commission's 2021 White Paper:

 "Evaluate the retain-and-manage approach to managing industrial and urban services land in Greater Sydney against alternative approaches, to identify what would maximise net benefits to the State.
 Adopt the approach that maximises the State's welfare in the next update to the Greater Sydney Region Plan."